coding

 cage the elephant

 Communication: “the successful conveying or sharing of ideas and feelings.”
-Communication has long been a vital part of human existence.
-Without it, we wouldn’t survive.
-Its early beginnings included a diverse amount of sounds that ended up acquiring meaning.
-These were then categorized into languages that have since evolved into one of the most important pillars of modern life.
-And now, we encounter a different type of language: a method of communication with devices that do not belong to the homo sapiens family.
+Communication has long been a vital part of human existence - without it, we wouldn’t survive.
+Its early beginnings took form in a diverse amount of sounds that, when viewed individually, began to acquire meaning.
+These conglomerates of sounds were then categorized into languages that have since evolved into one of the most important pillars of modern life.
+But now, we encounter a different type of language: a method of communication with devices that do not belong to the homo sapiens family.
 A language called code, the language of the future.

 Today, companies must strive to keep up with the speedy pace of an ever-changing world.
 Incorporating technology into marketing becomes vital to its subsistence; coding, specifically, plays a crucial role in a company’s success.
 Embracing new technological techniques in marketing strategies can also impact its memorability.
 A memorability determined by a consumer-driven, evolving world.

 In order to create successful advertisements, detailed planning is required.
 Therefore, my thinking process began by creating a modified version of the cover using geometric shapes.
 Throughout the years, I have learned that in marketing, less is often more.
 Geometric shapes would simplify the album cover while preserving its essence.
 I created my own take on the cover using Procreate on my iPad.
 Secondly, I drew the already modified version using a coding program called Processing.
-Finally, I used conditional code to create interactive movement in my drawing; the movement inside the object’s eyes was planned.
-When the lines that compose the eyes move in circles, a hypnotizing optical illusion is created.
-Therefore, it will captivate consumer’s attention and promote the band’s album in a more effective way.
-The band will achieve memorability in the public’s mind, and thus reach a better positioning.
+Finally, I used conditional code to create interactive movement in my drawing; the movement inside the object’s eyes was carefully planned to inspire feelings of hypnotization.
+This could potentially captivate consumer’s attention and promote the band’s album in a more effective way.
+The band would then achieve memorability in the public’s mind, and thus reach a better positioning.

 Coding is the future.
-It is vital for creatives to incorporate it in their work to keep up with the technological revolution we are living through.
+It is vital for creatives to incorporate this new language in their practice in order to keep up with the technological revolution we are living through.
 Personally, I want to be able to work with technology to create interactive pieces, whether in art, photography, or publicity.
 I want to continue learning the language of the future, and engaging with audiences through it to make better, more exciting, original and imaginative art and marketing.